-The District uses the Erie 1 BOCES (NY44 Heath Benefits Trust) Blue Cross/Blue Shield (BC/BS) for their health insurance.
-There is only 1 plan are 4 plans offered.
+The District uses Blue Cross/Blue Shield (BC/BS) for their health insurance.
+There are 4 plans offered.
 Vision and prescription benefits are included in the health plan.
 The plan is offered for singles, employee/spouse, employee/children and family.
-Dental benefits are also offered to employees through either Delta Dental or the NY44 Health Benefit Trust.
+Dental benefits are also offered to employees through either Delta Dental or Pro Benefits.
 The employee's portion of the premium is outlined in each bargaining unit's contract.

-Open enrollment is May 1-31st, the Benefit Administrator/Personnel Secretary will send a letter to all employees outlining the employee's benefits and the new rates.
+Open enrollment is May 1 through 31st, the Benefit Administrator/ Personnel Secretary will send a letter to all employees outlining the employee's benefits and the new rates.
 If employees choose to change their insurance, they must notify the Benefit Administrator by May 31st.